 - Flip your head over while still in the shower and squish in additional conditioner.
 Essentially, this is scrunching, except you want to use a flat palm and try not to squeeze out all the water.
 What you are looking to achieve is the perfect water-to-conditioner ratio.
 This is something that will take trial and error but you need to listen to what your hair is telling you by how slick or dry it feels.
 For squish to condish, I like to use either a thin conditioner like Yes to Coconut Ultra Moisture Conditioner, or you can use your favorite leave-in.
 After getting out of your shower, you will notice your hair starting to form into natural clumps.

 Key factors in keeping your waves clumped

-If you must use something more than your fingers to detangle, I recommend a wide tooth comb.
+- If you must use something more than your fingers to detangle, I recommend a wide-toothed comb.
 Do this while you are using your rinse-out conditioner.

 - Once you've started doing the squish to condish method, a comb should not touch your hair.